-Phone No: 053 9163411 (+00 353 53 9163411) Fax No: 053 9165594 (+00 353 53 9165594) Email: paul\dunne@environ.ie
+Phone No: 053 9163411 (+00 353 53 9163411) Fax No: 053 9165594 (+00 353 53 9165594)

-2.0 STATUS/IMPACTS Overall status The results of monitoring undertaken for the purposes of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
-No. 268 of 2006) indicate that there are water quality issues with faecal coliform levels as well as the levels of copper, lead, zinc, nickel and dissolved oxygen within / in the vicinity of this shellfish area.
-The results of WFD monitoring indicate that there are water quality issues with zinc within / in the vicinity of this shellfish area.
+Email: paul_dunne@environ.ie 2.0 STATUS/IMPACTS Overall status The results of monitoring undertaken for the purposes of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
+No. 268 of 2006) indicate that there are water quality issues with faecal coliform levels within / in the vicinity of this shellfish area.
+The results of WFD monitoring indicate that there are unsatisfactory levels of zinc within / in the vicinity of this shellfish area.
+However, the site is in compliance with the shellfish standard for zinc.
 Monitoring of shellfish flesh for food hygiene purposes indicates faecal contamination in this shellfish area.
-The bivalve mollusc production areas in Mulroy Bay are classified as 'Class A' for oysters (seasonal) and as 'Class B' for mussels for the purposes of EU Regulation 854/2004.
+The bivalve mollusc production areas in Carlingford Lough are classified as 'Class A' for razor clams, oysters and mussels and in the outer section of the licensed area and as 'Class B' for mussels in the middle section of the licensed area for the purposes of EC Regulation 854/2004.
 Chapter 3 of the Characterisation Report refers.
-Other issues None 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressures are urban wastewater systems and on-site waste water treatment systems (OSWWTS).
-The presence of copper, lead, zinc and nickel is also considered a key pressure.
+Other issues None 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressures in the Republic of Ireland portion of the catchment are urban wastewater systems and on-site waste water treatment systems.
 Chapter 5 (summary at 5.3) of the Characterisation Report refers.
-Urban Wastewater Systems Carrigart Adjacent Agglomerations (potential tidal influence) Ref Lough Swilly Pollution Reduction Programme Milford On-site waste water treatment systems (OSWWTS).
-There are 2,433 on-site waste water treatment systems in this catchment and their density is higher than the national average.
+Urban Wastewater Systems Carlingford Greenore Omeath On-site waste water treatment systems (OSWWTS).
+There are 1,074 on-site waste water treatment systems in the Republic of Ireland portion of this catchment and their density is higher than the national average.
 The characterisation report indicates that a smaller number are located within the coastal region of the catchment, which may have a direct impact on the shellfish area.
-The characterisation report indicates that the hydrological
+The characterisation report also indicates that the hydrological condition of the majority of the catchment poses a risk to surface and groundwaters, the risk to surface waters from pathogens is high throughout much of the Republic of Ireland section of the catchment.